haorenmai/haorenmai/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Incoming PhD Student in Mathematics, The Hong Kong University of Science and Technology, 2026
-* M.S. in Jekyll, GitHub University, 2014
+  Supervisor: Jian-Feng Cai
-* B.S. in GitHub, GitHub University, 2012
+* BSc in Mathematics, Wuhan University

 Work experience
 ======